-Farlee, a Democrat, was the representative for New Jersey's 3rd congressional district from 1843 to 1845.
+Farlee was the representative for New Jersey’s 3rd congressional district and was a Democrat.
+He served from 1843 to 1845.

 From Dec 1843 to Mar 1845, Farlee missed 112 of 597 roll call votes, which is 18.8%.
 This is better than the median of 23.5% among the lifetime records of representatives serving in Mar 1845.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1844-Mar 1845||170||29||17.1%||29th|

 The information on this page is originally sourced from a variety of materials, including: